defenseunicorns/uds-releaser/CONTRIBUTING.md

 - **Unit Tests**: To run unit tests, run `uds run test:unit` from the root of the repo.
 This will run all unit tests in the `src` directory.

-- **E2E Tests**: To run E2E tests, you'll need build UDS CLI locally, and re-build any time you make a change to the source code; this is because the binary in the `build` directory is used to drive the tests.
+- **E2E Tests**: To run E2E tests, you'll need build UDS Releaser locally, and re-build any time you make a change to the source code; this is because the binary in the `build` directory is used to drive the tests.
 To run the entire suite of E2E tests locally, run `uds run test:e2e-no-ghcr-write` (note that this intentionally skips the tests that involve writing to GHCR).